Clarifai/docs/docs/api-guide/predict/video.md

 sidebar_position: 2
 ---

-import Tabs from '@theme/Tabs';
-import TabItem from '@theme/TabItem';

 # Video

 With a video input, the Predict API response will return a list of predicted concepts for every frame of a video.
 By default, video is processed at 1 frame per second \(but this is configurable in the predict request\).
 This means you will receive a list of concepts for every second of your video.

 You can run Predict on your video using a select number of [Clarifai Models](https://www.clarifai.com/models).
+The models that are currently supported are:
++ Apparel
++ Food
++ General
++ NSFW
++ Travel
++ Wedding

-The models that are currently supported are: Apparel, Food, General, NSFW, Travel, and Wedding.
-You make an API call by providing the `{model-id}` parameter and your data parameter is `video` instead of `image`.
+You can make an API call by providing the `{model-id}` parameter and specifying your data parameter as `video` instead of `image`.

 **Video limits**